 Consult French government recommendations to learn more about travel and health measures in place.

-For recommendations updated in real time concerning measures taken within the French territory, consult the Government / Coronavirus Info site.
+For recommendations updated in real time concerning measures taken within French territory, consult the Government / Coronavirus info site.

-More details on the health protocols and conditions of the establishments:
+More details on the health protocols in public venues: